timjogorman/RicherEventDescription/guidelines.md

 - The jury **finding** was in favor of the defendant.

-Note that we take the single verb or adjective even when when dealing with a multiword predication such as "throw up".
+Note that we take the single verb or adjective even when when dealing with a multiword predication such as "throw up."
 The exception to this tendency comes from "light verbs" and "support verbs" mentioned above, where the verb itself is ignored: